Project Peach

 Symptoms of supraventricular tachycardia (SVT)

-Having SVT means your heart suddenly beats faster.
+Having supraventricular tachycardia (SVT) means your heart suddenly beats faster.

 This: